LuckyResistor/SnowFlakeProject/Documentation/Communication.md

 4. Theoretically, the communication can also be used to detect how many snow flake boards are part of the same strand.
 This final number can be reported back the whole strand.
 It would keep the firmware flexible, boards can be added and removed from a strand and the scenes would always work with the current number of snow flakes.
 While this is possible, it is not part of the current firmware implementation.
 This firmware always assumes a fixed number of snow flakes, which is configured in the firmware as a configuration variable.

 ## Basic Principle
-The communication is a master/client system, where the first snow flake in the strand is the master.
-The master sends data down the strand which is received by the clients.
-Each client just passes the received data unmodified to the next client in the strand.
+The communication is a primary/secondary system, where the first snow flake in the strand is the primary.
+The primary sends data down the strand which is received by the secondarys.
+Each secondary just passes the received data unmodified to the next secondary in the strand.

 For robustness, the protocol uses a pulse length encoding.
 Different lengths of pulses encode bits and control information.
 Because of the variations in the CPU frequencies and unshielded cables, there is a certain timing tolerance built in the protocol.